-Now we have arrived to the booking part, starting with the leader in Chinese e-tourism, C-Trip, started in 1999, the company is not only present on its domestic market but worldwide as well.
+Now we have arrived at the booking part, starting with the leader in Chinese e-tourism, C-Trip, started in 1999, the company is not only present on its domestic market but worldwide as well.

-According to 2014 datas, CTRIP on its own hold about half the market, way ahead of his next competitor, Elong with 54% market share.
+According to 2014 data, CTRIP on its own hold about half the market, way ahead of its next competitor, Elong with a 54% market share.
 The e-tourism agency is reinforcing its presence and offers with hotel groups.
-Its strategy relies on voucher, premium deals and Ctrip point that can allow Ctrip subscribers to have cheaper flights or travels.
+Its strategy relies on vouchers, premium deals, and Ctrip point that can allow Ctrip subscribers to have cheaper flights or travels.
 Lately, after buyouts or partnerships with several hotel groups, it is obvious that the market leader wants to reinforce its presence in the Hotel booking area.

-Second in the Chinese tourism market, Elong hold about 20% market share according to the latest 2014 data.
-Marketing oblige, if you’re not the leader in a market, you must specialize into one single area and be the best there.
+Second, in the Chinese tourism market, Elong holds about 20% market share according to the latest 2014 data.
+Marketing obliges, if you’re not the leader in a market, you must specialize in one single area and be the best there.
 That’s what elong did by focusing more on hotel booking, especially in China more than on foreign markets.